britdev071809/Prostate-miRNA-Analysis-Starter/README.md

 ## Overview
 This repository provides a practical, educational guide for performing a basic differential expression analysis of miRNAs to distinguish between normal and malignant prostate tissue.
 It serves as a "starter kit" for researchers or students entering the field of cancer biomarker discovery using miRNA expression data.

 The analysis workflow covers data loading, preprocessing, normalization, differential expression testing, and visualization using a publicly available dataset from the NCBI Gene Expression Omnibus (GEO).
+Both R and Python implementations are provided, allowing users to choose the language they are most comfortable with.

 ## Dataset
 The analysis uses the GEO dataset **GSE60117**: